JavaScript let

 2. Block scoping

-variables declared with let
+variables declared with let create block scoping.

 Example-1: